-This popular modular program has a new format in 2021 & is now delivered as a series of Fast-Track Weekends
+This popular modular program has a new format in and is now delivered as a series of Fast-Track Weekends

 The fast-track format workshops are designed for vets who want to upskill quickly in ultrasound and are designed to be highly applicable to clinical practice.
 After a Fast-Track weekend, you will have learnt new practical skills that you can take straight back to the patients in your clinic.

 All weekends commence with initial theory sessions in the morning and guided live scanning sessions in the afternoon, to consolidate concepts.
 The limited group sessions are taught by experienced specialists and tutors, with plenty of practical tips and tricks and the opportunity to perfect your technique.

 See the 3 Fast-Track Weekend Options Below:

 Introduction to Abdominal Ultrasound – for those wanting to hone the basics of abdominal scanning.

 Next Steps in Ultrasound – for those ready to upskill in more advanced techniques; and as a follow on from the Intro to Abdo US weekend